Customer Service 703-661-1594

 Rudolf Steiner

-(Translated by Hans and Ruth Pusch)
+(translated by Hans and Ruth Pusch)

 During the first year of the first Waldorf school, Rudolf Steiner agreed to give a science course to the teachers, which was to be on the nature of light.
 At the last minute, he was asked to give an additional course on language, which he improvised.
 "The Genius of Language" is the result.